Wecasa Terms and Conditions

 a) By the Partner

-The Partner can terminate the T&C Agreement at any time without providing a reason on at least thirty (30) days’ prior written notice by sending Wecasa an email informing them of their decision to terminate the T&C Agreement.
+The Partner can terminate the T&C Agreement at any time without providing a reason, with at least thirty (30) days prior written notice by sending Wecasa an email informing them of their decision to terminate the T&C Agreement.

-During the notice period, the Partner continues to benefit from Wecasa Services and each party will continue to comply with their obligations including by the Partner honouring any existing Bookings.
+During the notice period, the Partner continues to benefit from Wecasa Services, and each party will continue to comply with their obligations, including the Partner honouring any existing Bookings.

 b) By Wecasa